Measure data aggregated across users with the Attribution Reporting API and the Private Aggregation API.

 - A few minutes or days later the user converts, otherwise known as an attribution trigger event.
 For example, a conversion can be defined as a product purchase.

-- The browser encrypts this data and, after a small delay, sends it to an adtech server for collection.
-The adtech server must rely on an aggregation service to access the aggregated insights from these aggregatable reports.
+- The browser encrypts this data and, after a small delay, sends it to an ad tech server for collection.
+The ad tech server must rely on an aggregation service to access the noised insights.

 The aggregation service schedules a worker to aggregate the data.